Art & Design

 The following recreational activities are offered to all students on Wednesday afternoons (or sometimes on other occasions during the week):

 The following small qualifications at levels 2 may be added to three A levels (or equivalent) to complete a study programme and broaden your CV.

-Open to all students interested in working behind the scenes or front of house on college productions.
+Open to all students interested in creating, rehearsing and performing drama, as well as those wishing to work behind the scenes or front of house on College productions.

 Come along to discuss and learn how to tell traditional stories of many cultures.

-Represent the views and opinions of students following your subject within the Varndean College (NUS) Student Union.
-It is also possible to seek election to any one of several roles on the NUS Executive.
+Represent the views and opinions of students at Varndean by joining the Varndean College Student Union.
+It is also possible to seek election to any one of several roles on the VCSU Executive.